emirhanunsal/emirhanunsal/README.md

 My projects primarily focus on game development and software engineering.

 My latest project is **Lunar Shadows**, a hack-and-slash game.
-You can see the details below.
+You can see the details in the pinned repositories below.

 ## Contact